Jiufen: History

 Many present features of Jiufen reflect the era under Japanese colonization, with many Japanese inns surviving to this day.
 During World War II, a POW camp named Kinkaseki was set up in the village, holding Allied soldiers captured in Singapore (including many British) who worked in the nearby gold mines.
 Gold mining activities declined after World War II, and the mine was shut off in 1971.
 Jiufen quickly went into decline, and for a while the town was mostly forgotten.

-In 1989, Hou Hsiao-hsien's A City of Sadness, the first film to touch on the February 28 Incident, then a taboo subject in Taiwan, won acclaim around the world.
+In 1989, Hou Hsiao-hsien's A City of Sadness, the first film to touch on the February 28 incident, then a taboo subject in Taiwan, won acclaim around the world.
 As a result, Jiufen, where the film was set, revived due to the film's popularity.
 The nostalgic scenery of Jiufen as seen in the film, as well as appearances in other media, charmed many people into visiting Jiufen.
 For the beginning of the 1990s, Jiufen experienced a tourist boom that has shaped the town as a tourist attraction.
 Soon retro-Chinese style cafés, tea houses, and souvenir stores bearing the name "City of Sadness" were built.

-Jiufen also became popular in 2001 due to its resemblance to the downtown in the Japanese anime movie Spirited Away by Studio Ghibli.
-Jiufen soon attracted Japanese tourists.
-Many Japanese travel magazines and guide books about Taiwan introduced Jiufen.
-It became a must visit place among Japanese tourists.
-However, Miyazaki himself denied that Jiufen was the model city of the movie.
+Jiufen also became popular in 2001 due to its resemblance to the downtown in the Japanese anime movie Spirited Away by Studio Ghibli, which attracted Japanese tourists.
+However, Hayao Miyazaki denied that Jiufen was the model city of the movie.